- What Are Soft Costs?

 3. How Do I Take Action on Soft Costs?

-No two solar providers have the same reality, but a common consensus is that teams, unfortunately, spend more time on repetitive, manual and administrative tasks than on growing the business itself.
-To give you and your team back some of that time, the easiest way to automate those small, annoying steps is through the adoption of “solar software.”
+No two solar providers have the same processes, but a common consensus is that teams—unfortunately—spend more time on repetitive, manual and administrative tasks than on growing the business itself.
+To give you and your team back some of that time, the easiest way to automate those small, annoying steps is through the adoption of mobile workforce management & automation software (mWMA).

-Solar software is the family of tools that is solely focused on addressing the operational challenges of solar installation, maintenance, sales and management teams everywhere.
-Over the past few years, the American PV market has begun to embrace the idea of implementing innovative technology to spur growth, an example of which is the introduction of an annual Solar Software Summit (S3) by Greentech Media in 2016.
+mWMA is a platform focused on addressing the operational challenges of solar installation, maintenance, sales and management teams everywhere.
+Over the past few years, the American PV market has begun to embrace the idea of implementing innovative technology to spur growth.
+Greentech Media now hosts the Solar Software Summit (S3) annually, and

 There is software (whether in progress or already launched) that supports various steps of the solar process, from digitizing the proposal design process to empowering better data collection and retrieval in the field.
 If your company does not have a CTO or CIO with a process for exploring new technologies in place, we recommend starting by: